d-rens/nix-pi/README.md

 https://github.com/nixos/nixpkgs/issues/260754#issuecomment-1908664693

-## hardware on the pi5 is a 1tb nvme m.2 mounted that is able to provide much
+## hardware
-more speed than the sd-card is able to, that is helpful when putting backups (with borg), immich and nextcloud on it, can recommend.
+on the pi5 is a 1tb nvme m.2 mounted that is able to provide much more speed/storage than the sd-card is able to, that is helpful when putting backups (with borg), immich and nextcloud on it, can recommend.